chinese weibo douyinchen

 You see, it learns your preferences and keeps you hooked.

 Livestream shopping events are huge.
-Brands can interact directly with their audience, show products in real-time, and drive sales instantly.
-Branded hashtag challenges are another big deal.
+Brands get to interact directly with their audience, show products in real-time, drive sales instantly.
+Branded hashtag challenges?
+They’re another story entirely.

 What works best, and authentic, creative, and fast-paced vertical videos.
 Tapping into current trends, music, and memes is key.